 I have two great friends who have become Jehovah's Witnesses and believe that the New World Translation is the most accurate.
 I read your study on how we know the Bible is accurate.
 It is excellent, but does not mention the New World Translation.
 Help please.

-The New World Translation (NWT) was published by the Watch Tower Bible and Tract Society (WTBTS) in 1961.
-More than 160 million have been published and distributed around the world.
-The WTBTS is also commonly known as the Jehovah’s Witnesses.
+The New World Translation of the Holy Scriptures (NWT) was published by the Watch Tower Bible and Tract Society (WTBTS) in 1961.
+More than 220 million have been published by 2019 and distributed around the world.
+The WTBTS is also commonly known as the Jehovah’s Witnesses’ Bible.
 Why did the WTBTS publish its own Bible and how accurate is the NWT?
 The answer to these two questions will follow.

 Eventually, the list of six translators became known.
 Frederick W. Franz was the main translator.
-Raymond Franz, who eventually left the Jehovah’s Witnesses wrote the following in his book the Crisis of Conscience (1983),
+Raymond Franz, who eventually left the Jehovah’s Witnesses, wrote the following in his book the Crisis of Conscience (1983) about his uncle Fredrick,

 Fred Franz, however, was the only one with sufficient knowledge of the Bible languages to attempt translation of this kind.
 He had studied Greek for two years in the University of Cincinnati but was only self-taught in Hebrew.